-Also if you’re using Getresponse as your email service provide, you can take advantage of their professional landing page builder with no additional cost.
+Also if you’re using Getresponse as your email service provide, you can take advantage of their professional landing page builder at no additional cost.

 Remember that the landing page for your free giveaway should not be very long.
-Just include a greate image, explain why your visitors need the giveaway (the benefits), and include what’s inside your giveaway (the content).
+Just insert a great image, explain why your visitors need the giveaway (the benefits), and include what’s inside your giveaway (the content).

 Pop-ups are considered disturbing by many marketers.
 It could really frustrate your readers to see a pop-up immediately after they got into your blog, especially if they waited a long time for your page to load.

 But marketers are seeing results from pop-ups.
-They have various kinds and you could make them less annoying by tweaking some display settings (add time triggers for instance).
+Popups have various kinds and you could make them less annoying by tweaking some display settings (add time triggers for instance).

-A pop-up might be in the form of a welcome matt, a generic overlay pop-up, a top banner, or a slide in box.
+A pop-up might be in the form of a welcome mat, a generic overlay pop-up, a top banner, or a slide in box.